geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-03-04-Introduction-to-M365-Kerberos-Microsoft-Online.md

 https://login.microsoftonline.com/<tenant-id-or-common>/.well-known/openid-configuration

 This metadata indicates how the client should request Kerberos tickets from **kerberos.microsoftonline.com**.
-After validating the user’s PRT, the CloudAP plug-in calls these Entra ID Kerberos endpoints to obtain the TGT.
+In the metadata there is the kerberos_endpoint property, which is sually something like https://login.microsoftonline.com/<tenant id>/Kerberos.
+After validating the user’s PRT, the CloudAP plug-in calls the Entra ID Kerberos endpoint to obtain the TGT.

 ## Cloud Kerberos trust

 ### Overview

 Cloud Kerberos trust is a Windows Hello for Business (WHfB) deployment option where Microsoft Entra ID issues Kerberos tickets in the **kerberos.microsoftonline.com** realm.
 Once the user has authenticated (for example, via PIN or biometric in WHfB), Entra ID provides a TGT for **kerberos.microsoftonline.com**.
-This enables the user to access:
+Windows Hello for Business then enables the user to access:

 - Cloud resources (SharePoint Online, Exchange Online, etc.)
-- On-premises resources (file shares, printers, and line-of-business apps), provided there is a trust relationship with on-premises AD
+- On-premises resources (file shares, printers, and line-of-business apps), via Cloud Kerberos Trust

 ### Prerequisites for cloud Kerberos trust